 Let’s talk about what’s going on down there.

 If you’ve been monitoring your cervical mucus, good work, future mama!
-Being aware of what’s going on with your body can be empowering when trying to conceive.
+Knowing what’s going on with your body can be empowering when trying to conceive.

 You may notice some cervical mucus changes around the time of implantation.